ChiaraSolito/CountingTriangles/README.md

 # CountingTriangles

-Map-Reduce algorithm to count triangles in Social Graphs
+Confront algorithm implementation of Mining Massive Datasets Book to count triangles, with standard object of GraphFrames library.

 ## How to Run